 So what am I doing here?

-It started in a grubby cinema seat in a grubby cinema in a grubby seaside town in 1970.
-I was a grubby eight-year-old boy and I sat open-mouthed in front of a sparkling Technicolour movie.
+It started in a grubby cinema seat in a tatty local cinema in an unassuming seaside town in 1970.
+I was a dishevelled eight-year-old boy and I sat open-mouthed in front of a sparkling Technicolour movie.
 Before my eyes the very foundations of British life and society were defended from tyranny by dashing, devil-may-care pilots riding in sleek, powerful fighter-planes.
 The film, The Battle of Britain, instilled a life-long fascination for the events of 1940, although my own ambition to become a Spitfire pilot one day was cruelly snatched away by the progress of aviation technology.

 In my late teens I discovered one of The Few had grown up in my home-town and was buried in our local graveyard.
 Taking basic career information from available listings (in books, mind you, this was way before the internet) I started to research the life and times of this man and the Squadron in which he flew.